 Because so much of learning and classroom activity is based around the learning management system (LMS) for the school, it is essential that the LMS is fully WCAG 2.1 AA conformant.

 Thus, the current LMS needs to be closely evaluated to ensure ADA compliance.
-Many people commonly request VPATs (Voluntary Product Accessibility Templates) to review the accessibility of a product or service, but a VPAT is just the blank template and the technically correct term is an Accessibility Conformance Report (ACR) which is the filled in VPAT.
+Many people commonly request VPATs (Voluntary Product Accessibility Templates) to review the accessibility of a product or service, but a VPAT is just the blank template and the technically correct term is an Accessibility Conformance Report (ACR) which is the filled in and completed VPAT.

 Here are several items that should be closely examined: